How can you get the most out of a digital camera?

 He can view the images on his computer, get them printed or share them with his friends and family using email or a social networking site like Facebook.

-Most computers have a photo editing application installed.
-You can use these to cut bits off, improve the colours and lighting and even remove problems like red eye.
+Most computers have a basic photo editing application installed.
+You can use these to cut bits off (known as cropping), improve the colour, brightness and contrast and even remove problems like red eye from pictures.

 Phil thinks most of his pictures are great, but there a couple where he'd like to cut out some of the background to focus on the important bits.